The Pre-made Dishes I Saw in Finland

 Lidl exterior advertisement: the chef's smile tells you "everything is taken care of"

-Inside the store, there are various stand-up advertisements, and even a dedicated area.
+Inside the store there were more standees, and even a dedicated display area.

 In-store physical advertisement: the slogan is "Valmista vaivatta"

-In addition to this collaboration card, Lidl's shelves are also filled with various other meal boxes, from Italian gnocchi cheese baked rice to meatball rice and hamburger combos.
-Prices range from €0.75 for a hamburger to around €5 for the Deluxe series, covering all bases.
+Lidl's shelves also had plenty of other meal boxes, from gnocchi bake dishes to meatball rice and hamburger combos.
+Prices ranged from €0.75 for a hamburger to around €5 for the Deluxe line, so there was something for almost every budget.

 Deluxe series cheese baked rice: pre-packaged meals can also be sophisticated